techidaily/site-article-tips/source/_posts/new-2024-approved-drone-cutting-edge-tools-top-editors-unveiled.md

 ![video editing tools for 4k drone videos](https://images.wondershare.com/images/multimedia/video-editor/lightworks.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-0Ww1YIIUe4?si=cQ-Gkh9UCJABuPZU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Lightworks is yet another powerful drone footage editor which is compatible with Mac, Windows and Linus OS.
 This software has been used for blockbuster movies like Mission Impossible, Pulp Fiction, Batman, Hugo etc. One of the coolest aspect of this program is that you can download it for free, check it out and make a purchase if you are convinced.
 If you are not sure about using this professional editing tool then you'd do better with the free version of this software.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/BR4gsW-J7as?si=9a56UDKZKhREZnwz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Part 3: Best Drone Video Editing Software - Advanced Level